Treatments by Breast Cancer Stage

 Treatment Options for Stage 0 Breast Cancer continued...

 LCIS raises the risk of getting invasive breast cancer.
 Treatment may include:

-Bilateral mastectomy -- the removal of both breasts.
-Historically this has been the treatment of choice to prevent breast cancer from developing in either breast.
-However, with the reducing risk effects of endocrine therapy, experts now think that a bilateral mastectomy is a more extreme approach than women usually need.
+Bilateral mastectomy -- the removal of both breasts; historically, this has been the treatment of choice to prevent breast cancer from developing in either breast.
+However, experts now think that a bilateral mastectomy is a more extreme approach than women usually need.

 Paget's disease of the nipple is usually treated with surgery, without an axillary lymph node dissection, or wide local excision followed by radiation.

 Treatment Options for Stage I Breast Cancer